 - Human error or powerful hurricanes and other natural disasters.

 - Compass problems

 - The most common explanation is that of Atlantis.
-If you are unfamiliar, I will be writing another article on this subject.
-In short, Atlantis is a lost city that legend says is completely submerged, supposedly somewhere in the Caribbean.
+If you are unfamiliar in short, Atlantis is a lost city that legend says is completely submerged, supposedly somewhere in the Caribbean.
 In connection with the Bermuda Triangle, it is theory as an unexplained, paranormal reasoning for disappearances.
 Makes sense right?
 Atlantis disappeared and all who cross it maybe disappears too?
 No one knows.